Cadasta/cadasta-docs/en/10-translation.md

 There are a couple of things to keep in mind when it comes to translating the Cadasta platform using Transifex.

-1. **Keep an eye on your translation**.
-New releases bring with them edits to copy and new sections to be translated.
+1. **Keep an eye on your translation, even after you're done.** New releases bring with them edits to copy and new sections to be translated.
+It doesn't take long for a complete translation to become a partial one.

 2. **Use the Transifex online editor!** Transifex offers both an online and offline editor.
 At this time, we don't recommend using the offline editor for translation.
 Instead, please use the online editor described above.